lucadenhez/honesty/README.md

 ### ✨ Features

-- Straightforward vehicle reference sheets
+- Detailed service history with part invoices, job durations, and price breakdown
-- Clean, user-friendly interface
+- Modification history to know what you're buying into
-- No BS, no fluff — just the facts that matter
+- 3D LIDAR scan viewer to look at the car from any angle, even far away

 [![Website](https://img.shields.io/badge/Visit%20Honesty!-f66a6a)](https://honesty.lucadenhez.com)

 ---

-Help build a more transparent used car marketplace — one vehicle at a time.
+Let's help build a more transparent used car marketplace - one vehicle at a time.